WAGO/pfc-firmware-sdk/README.md

 ### 8.2) Hostname
 __"PFCx00-uvwxyz"__ \
-Where 'uvwxyz' are the last part of eth0's MAC-ID in capital letters.
+Where 'uvwxyz' is the last part of eth0's MAC-ID in capital letters.

 ### 8.3) Network Interfaces X1, X2: "br0"(Default)
 - Operate in "switched-mode"